-- Pour a scant ¼ inch oil into a medium skillet and heat over medium heat until it reaches about 350°F. (A drop of water should sizzle when dropped in the pan.)
+- Pour a scant ¼-inch of oil into a medium skillet and heat over medium heat until it reaches about 350°F | 176°C. A drop of water should immediately sizzle when dropped in the pan.

-- Fry on one side until golden, and then flip and repeat on the other side.
+- Carefully lay wrapped banana halves seam down in the pan.
+Do not crowd.Fry on one side until golden, and then flip and repeat on the other side.

-- Drain on paper towels and serve immediately, alone or with caramel for dipping.
+- Serve immediately, alone or with caramel for dipping.
 (They are also good hours later - they just aren't as crispy.)

 This website provides approximate nutrition information for convenience and as a courtesy only.
 You are solely responsible for ensuring that any nutritional information provided is accurate, complete, and useful.

 Thank you for visiting the Good Hearted Woman.
 Remember to bookmark this site, and come back soon!